Clara Bow: 1922–1924: Early silent films

 By mid-December 1923, primarily due to her merits in Down to the Sea in Ships, Bow was chosen the most successful of the 1924 WAMPAS Baby Stars.
 Three months before Down to the Sea in Ships was released, Bow danced on a table, uncredited in Enemies of Women (1923).
-In spring she got a part in The Daring Years (1923), where she befriended actress Mary Carr, who taught her how to use make-up.
+During the year she made a short film, The Pill Pounder (1923).
+In spring Bow got a part in The Daring Years (1923), where she befriended actress Mary Carr, who taught her how to use make-up.
 In the summer, she got a "tomboy" part in Grit, a story that dealt with juvenile crime and was written by F. Scott Fitzgerald.
 Bow met her first boyfriend, cameraman Arthur Jacobson, and she got to know director Frank Tuttle, with whom she worked in five later productions.
 Tuttle remembered:

 Grit was released on January 7, 1924.
-The Variety review said ".
-Clara Bow lingers in the eye, long after the picture has gone."
+The Variety review said, "Clara Bow lingers in the eye, long after the picture has gone."
 While shooting Grit at Pyramid Studios, in Astoria, New York, Bow was approached by Jack Bachman of independent Hollywood studio Preferred Pictures.
 He wanted to contract her for a three-month trial, fare paid, and $50 a week.
-"It can't do any harm" he said.
+"It can't do any harm," he said.
 "Why can't I stay in New York and make movies?"
 Bow asked her father, but he told her not to worry.
-On July 21, 1923, she befriended Louella Parsons, who interviewed her for The New York Morning Telegraph.
+On July 21, 1923, she befriended Louella Parsons, who interviewed her for the New York Morning Telegraph.
 In 1931, when Bow came under tabloid scrutiny, Parsons defended her and stuck to her first opinion on Bow:

 The interview also revealed that Bow already was cast in Maytime and liked chop suey restaurants.

-Preferred Pictures
+1923–1925: Preferred Pictures

 On July 22, 1923, Bow left New York, her father, and her boyfriend behind for Hollywood.
 As chaperone for the journey and her subsequent southern California stay, the studio appointed writer/agent Maxine Alton, whom Bow later branded a liar.
 In late July, Bow entered studio chief B. P. Schulberg's office wearing a simple high-school uniform in which she "had won several gold medals on the cinder track".
 She was tested and a press release from early August says Bow had become a member of Preferred Pictures' "permanent stock".

 Bow signed with Preferred Pictures, also working with other studios.
 Alton and Bow rented an apartment at The Hillview near Hollywood Boulevard.
-Preferred Pictures was run by Schulberg, who had started as a publicity manager at Famous Players-Lasky, but in the aftermath of the power struggle around the formation of United Artists, ended up on the losing side and lost his job.
+Preferred Pictures was run by Schulberg, who had started as a publicity manager at Famous Players–Lasky, but in the aftermath of the power struggle around the formation of United Artists, ended up on the losing side and lost his job.
 He founded Preferred in 1919 as a result, at the age of 27.